JamesSkemp/words/content/post/english-language-books-by-or-on-arthur-schopenhauer.md

 +++
-title = "English language books by or on Arthur Schopenhauer" summary = "Information on, and links to, works of Arthur Schopenhauer, or books on Schopenhauer, that are in English." draft = false comments = true date = "2005-02-02T00:01:00-06:00"
+title = "English language books by or on Arthur Schopenhauer" description = "Information on, and links to, works of Arthur Schopenhauer, or books on Schopenhauer, that are in English." draft = false comments = true date = "2005-02-02T00:01:00-06:00"